luizgdsmdev/Javascript-studies/basics/functions/intro.md

     console.log(a + 10)
 })(a = 10);

-//Named functions, which allows recursion let b = 10;
+//Named functions, which allow recursion let b = 10;
 (function printSum(message){
     a++;